Lower School Curriculum

 Understanding one's place in the world is a continually developing experience for children.
 Our social studies program introduces the concept of community in a measured way.
-Grades K-2 begin with thematic studies of basic social concepts primarily related to the classroom, their family, careers, community helpers, animals, and famous Americans.
-Grades 3-5 begin to investigate the cultural and historical aspects of the world along with its integration with earth science/natural resources, traditions, and government, through the studies of Native Americans, European exploration and the settling of the United States.
+Grades K-2 begin with thematic studies of basic social concepts primarily related to the classroom, their family, careers, community helpers, animals, and important figures.
+Grades 3-5 begin to investigate the cultural and historical aspects of the world along with its integration with earth science/natural resources, traditions, and government, through the studies of Native Americans, European exploration and the formation of the United States.

 The Lower School’s music program follows the Orff Schulwerk, a world-renowned and highly effective way to start students on a lifetime of musical knowledge and pleasure.
 It is a teaching and learning approach, not a method.
 It incorporates the spoken word with singing, movement, and the playing of instruments.
 Lake Ridge Academy is lucky to have a recognized Orff Schulwerk music specialist leading our students.

 Music instruction occurs every other day for students.
 Music in the Lower School is based on things children like to do: sing, chant rhythms, clap, dance, and play Orff instruments (xylophones, metal glockenspiels, and a number of unpitched percussion instruments).
 These instincts are directed into learning music by hearing and making music first, then reading and writing it later.
 Creative movement and folk dancing are special aspects of this program.
 All K-5 students perform at the annual winter concert, an exceptional artistic display of storytelling through singing, folk dance, visual art, instruments, and musical scores composed by our students.

 Grades K-2 students concentrate on developing the head voice and come to identify a sense of beat through simple folk songs, playing games and instruments.
 The instruments are layered together as in a small orchestra, helping students become sensitive listeners and considerate participants.
 Students in grades 3-5 build on these emerging skills.
 Simple improvisation and creativity become the focus during these years.
 This segues into elemental compositions and simple notation by 4th and 5th graders.
 Musical forms, singing in two- and three-part harmonies, and creating interesting textures are a part of the musical emphasis.